TransMilenio: Fares and tickets

-The fare in 2022 is 2,650 Colombian pesos for a single trip (about €0.6 or US$0.7).
+The fare as of 2025 is 3,200 Colombian pesos for a single trip (about €0.7 or US$0.75).
 Cards use a contactless smart card (MIFARE) system, and multiple trips may be purchased using one card.

 Costs, ridership, and impact

-According to a United States Transportation Research Board (TRB) case study report, the initial construction cost for the first phase of $8 million per mile (41 km) was US $240 million, or US $5.9 million/km.
+According to a United States Transportation Research Board (TRB) case study report, the initial construction cost for the first phase of 41 km was US$240 million, or US$5.9 million/km.
 In a report presented later by the Ministry of Transport of Colombia, the total cost of the construction of Transmilenio phase one was estimated at 1.4 billion COP (about US$703 million), of which 253.053 million COP (about US$126.5 million) was provided by the Colombian government.
 The construction of the phase two was estimated at 3.2 billion COP (about US$1634 million), of which 2.1 billion COP (about US$1058 million) was provided by the Colombian government and the rest was provided by the city.
 The numbers of this report are calculated in money of 2009.

 The system is overseen by a public body, which awards contracts to private bus companies on a competitive basis.
 According to TRB, private contractors are paid based on the total number of kilometers that their vehicles operate.

 Daily ridership quickly reached 800,000 after the system opened.
 TransMilenio has since been expanded.
 Ridership in early 2006 was 1,050,000 daily, in 2009 it was 1,400,000 daily and in September 2018 it was 2.4 million on a weekday.

-There is a plan in the near future to build 57 km of route by creating more lines and extending some of the current ones, as well as improving some stations.
-However, this plan was not well received by the citizenship in 2014; according to surveys made in the city, 42% of the citizens considered that building a rapid transit system should be a priority in order to solve the mobility problem of the city, while 23% considered that more Transmilenio lines should be built.

-Although most Bogotans had found Transmilenio to be an improvement over previous bus service, finding the system faster than traditional buses, many felt unsatisfied with it.
-Of the 37% who use the system on a daily basis, only 19% were satisfied with it.
-When asked about problems, many complained about overcrowded buses and stations, pickpockets long wait times and sexual assaults as problems.
-In the year 2014 the system had even been ranked as the "most dangerous transport for women".
+Other cities are building systems modelled on Transmilenio, for example, Mexico City, and Transantiago in Santiago, Chile, however, in these cities the system is complemented with a rapid transit system.

 Controversies

+User strikes

 In 2016, Transmilenio had an 86% disapproval rating from users.
 User strikes erupted over bad service quality, with users blocking bus lanes and at times halting the entire system.
 These protests sometimes devolved into riots involving heavy police presence and the use of crowd control measures such as tear gas and water cannons.